-NVC will extend the reach of the Animal Wellness Foundation’s and Animal Wellness Action’s programs and priorities by putting vets in the forefront of the animal protection movement.
+NVC extends the reach of the Animal Wellness Foundation’s and Animal Wellness Action’s programs and priorities by putting vets in the forefront of the animal protection movement.
 In addition, the NVC will help with hands-on advocacy programs, putting their professional training and public credibility to advance animal protection goals.

 Annie Harvilicz, D.V.M.

 Los Angeles, California

 A graduate of the Virginia Tech School of Veterinary Medicine, Dr. Harvilicz is the Chief Medical Officer of the veterinary hospital Animal Wellness Centers in Los Angeles.
 She is the recipient of the Sherrie Clark Compassion and Caring Award and the Tobey Award for helping lost, abandoned, or homeless dogs and has served on the national leadership council of the Humane Society Veterinary Medical Association.

 Dr. Harvilicz founded the Animal Wellness Foundation to create a rescue organization that enables her veterinary practice to extend animal care more broadly into the community.

 After graduating from Tufts Veterinary school in 1989, Dr. Hassinger completed an internship in small animal medicine and surgery.
 In 1997 she founded the Wolf Rock Animal Health Center, the first Integrative Veterinary Medicine practice in Rhode Island, providing lifelong health care, combining alternative therapies with conventional medicine, surgery and dentistry.
 She is trained in Acupuncture, Animal Chiropractic, Homeopathy, Chinese and Western herbal medicine, Flower Essence therapy and clinical nutrition.